Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Introduction

 \section{Introduction}

-\lettrine[lines=2, loversize=0.25, findent=2pt]{\LettrineFont{\bluemark{A}}}ltermagnetic (AM) materials have emerged as a significant class of systems, advancing fundamental magnetism research and spintronic applications \cite{PhysRevX.12.031042,bai2024altermagnetism}.
-Since symmetry plays a key role in determining AM behavior, understanding how strain modifies symmetry-driven electronic properties and influences AM order in correlated materials has become a focus of active research \cite{sato2024altermagnetic,PhysRevB.109.144421}.
-Recently, it has been shown that strain can induce a phase transition from an antiferromagnetic to an altermagnetic state in ReO$_2$ \cite{PhysRevB.109.144421} or give rise to elasto-Hall conductivity in d-wave altermagnets \cite{takahashi2025elasto}.
-Due to the breaking of time-reversal symmetry, the spin-orbit interaction can induce the so-called weak ferromagnetism \cite{DZYALOSHINSKY1958241} in altermagnet via a canting of the spins or other mechanisms depending on the crystal symmetries of the material \cite{autieri2024staggereddzyaloshinskiimoriyainducingweak,roig2024quasisymmetryconstrainedspinferromagnetism,cheong2025altermagnetismclassification,Cheong2024,PhysRevB.110.155201,jo2025weakferromagnetismaltermagnetsalternating}.
-Given these findings, it is natural to explore whether strain could also play a key role in tuning AM order in other correlated materials.
-In this regard, Ruddlesden-Popper perovskites, which host diverse quantum states, could represent an interesting class of systems for investigating strain-induced AM behavior.
-Since many of their electronic phases are closely linked to structural distortions, these perovskites offer a promising platform to study the emergence of AM phases in relation to their inherent structural and electronic degrees of freedom \cite{naka2025altermagnetic, bernardini2024ruddlesden,autieri2025conditionsorbitalselectivealtermagnetismsr2ruo4,li2024dwavemagnetismcupratesoxygen}.\\
+\lettrine[lines=2, loversize=0.25, findent=2pt]{\LettrineFont{\bluemark{A}}} ltermagnets are a significant new magnetic material class, advancing fundamental research and spintronic applications \cite{vsmejkal2022beyond,bai2024altermagnetism}.
+At the heart of altermagnetism (AM) lies crystal symmetry, which dictates the unique spin-splitting behavior.
+This inherent link makes strain a powerful tool for manipulating and controlling AM order in correlated materials, a frontier of active research \cite{sato2024altermagnetic,PhysRevB.109.144421}.
+The potential of strain engineering has been recently demonstrated by the induced phase transition from an antiferromagnetic to an altermagnetic state in ReO$_2$ \cite{PhysRevB.109.144421} and the discovery of an elasto-Hall conductivity in d-wave altermagnets \cite{takahashi2025elasto}.
+The physics is further enriched by spin-orbit coupling (SOC), which, by breaking time-reversal symmetry, can induce phenomena such as weak ferromagnetism through spin canting or other mechanisms dependent on crystal symmetry \cite{DZYALOSHINSKY1958241,autieri2024staggereddzyaloshinskiimoriyainducingweak,roig2024quasisymmetryconstrainedspinferromagnetism,cheong2025altermagnetismclassification,Cheong2024,PhysRevB.110.155201,jo2025weakferromagnetismaltermagnetsalternating}.
+Collectively, these findings motivate the exploration of strain-induced AM order in new classes of correlated materials.
+In this context, Ruddlesden-Popper perovskites, renowned for hosting diverse quantum phases intrinsically coupled to lattice distortions, offer a compelling platform to investigate the interplay between strain, symmetry, and magnetism \cite{bernardini2025ruddlesden,autieri2025conditionsorbitalselectivealtermagnetismsr2ruo4,naka2025altermagnetic,bernardini2024ruddlesden,li2024dwavemagnetismcupratesoxygen}.